Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 | apimgr.admin.password | API Manager admin password | apiAdminPwd! |
 -->

-With these base parameters set, you can install the helm chart.
+With these base parameters set, you can install the Helm chart.
 See [Install APIM Helm chart](#install-apim-helm-chart).

 This deployment will use cert-manager and let's encrypt issuer to provide certificates.
 This requires an ingress controller (nginx) that listen on a public IP.